 When you do things to help other people within your company do their jobs better, you are providing internal customer service.
-The quality of that service often has a huge impact on the overall quality of service delivered to external customers.
-In this course, you'll learn about types of internal customers and how to identify internal customer service relationships.
+The quality of that service often has a huge impact on the overall quality of client service (CS) delivered to external customers.
+In this course, you'll learn about types of internal customers and how to identify internal customer relationships.
 You'll also learn about the importance of getting to know your internal customers, identifying their expectations of you, and taking action on those expectations.
-Finally, you'll learn guidelines for providing internal customer service.
+Finally, you'll learn guidelines for providing internal customer service excellence.

 Internal Customer Service